 Everton

-Everton are continuing to pay all their staff members a full wage and are ensuring casual workers at the club will be paid too.
+Everton continued to pay all their staff members full wages and ensured casual workers at the club would also be paid.

 Newcastle United

-Newcastle United have furloughed all non-playing staff and became the first Premier League club to put non-playing staff on temporary leave.
-Newcastle have asked staff members to apply for the coronavirus job retention scheme so that the government will pay 80% of their wage whilst the club will pay the other 20%.
+Newcastle United furloughed all non-playing staff and became the first Premier League club to put non-playing staff on temporary leave.
+Newcastle also asked staff members to apply for the coronavirus job retention scheme so that the government would pay 80% of their wage whilst the club would pay the other 20%.

 Norwich City

-Similarly to Newcastle United, Norwich City have placed non-playing staff on the government backed coronavirus job retention scheme and workers will still receive a full wage.
-Norwich players, coaching staff and executives have also donated £200,000 to those in need in the Norfolk area amidst the coronavirus outbreak.
+Norwich City also placed non-playing staff on the government-backed coronavirus job retention scheme to support workers during testing times.
+Norwich players, coaching staff and executives also donated £200,000 to vulnerable people within the Norfolk area.

 Tottenham Hotspur

-Spurs chairman Daniel Levy has announced that all 550 non-football staff will have their pay cut by 20% for the next two months and Spurs will use the furlough scheme where appropriate.
+Spurs chairman Daniel Levy said that all 550 non-football staff would have their pay cut by 20% for first two months and Spurs would use the furlough scheme where appropriate.